-Paris clashes over police killing of Chinese man; 3 injured
+Paris clashes over cop killing of Chinese man; 3 hurt

 Paris — Violent clashes in Paris between baton-wielding police and protesters outraged at the police killing of a Chinese man in his home injured three police officers and led to the arrest of 35 protesters, authorities said Tuesday.